 INCI – International Nomenclature Cosmetic Ingredient

-Ingredients can also be named by their INCI name.
-INCI is a term coined by the International Nomenclature Committee in a program under the Personal Care Products Council.
+It is also acceptable to name ingredients using their INCI name.
+The International Nomenclature Committee coins the term INCI in a program under the Personal Care Products Council.
 The Council works on the system of setting a uniform name for each cosmetic ingredient.
 This helps to facilitate communication of information worldwide.
 With a standard name for each ingredient, it is thought to prevent confusion among both manufacturers and consumers alike.

 However, INCI names can come in different forms depending on the nature of the named ingredient.
 INCI names are also mostly scientific and a mixture of Latin and English.
-While most products are required to have their ingredients listed with their INCI names, not every ingredient has one.
+While it is a requirement for most products to have their ingredients’ INCI names on the list, not every ingredient has one.
 They would be then named according to other approved sources.
 Sometimes, it could result in a product having two names.
 When this happens, many companies would list both names on the ingredient list.

 This naming system can be confusing to us as consumers, especially if we are not well-versed in science or Latin.
-Fortunately, there are plenty of sources you can refer to if you are confused by all the difficult terms.
+Fortunately, there are plenty of sources you can refer to if you find the terms confusing.
 One source you may want to check out is OSHUN.
 It is a skincare supplier that has compiled a list of INCI names next to their common names.
 Another great source would be the EWG Skincare Database.
 With this, you also can research on different skincare ingredients that you are unsure of.

 Estimating concentration of an ingredient